A positive period derivative in the quasi-periodic eruptions of ZTF19acnskyy: Results

 In Fig.~\ref{fig:oc} we show an $O-C$ (observed minus calculated) diagram of the 2025 QPEs, where $O$ are the observed peak arrival times (Table~\ref{tab:peak_times}) and $C$ are the calculated timings assuming a fixed period, i.e. $C=T_0+nP_0$ at $n$ epochs after a reference timing $T_0$ for a trial period $P_0$.
 The dominant feature visible in the $O-C$ diagram is a concave-up trend over the $\sim 30$ observed epochs.
 We consider four possible models to describe the timings: \\ where $T_{\mathrm{M},N}$ is the model timing of the $n$th epoch of model $N$; $\dot{P}$ is the period time-derivative; $\Delta P_0$ is a correction to the trial period $P_0$; and $A_{l/s}$, $P_{l/s}$, and $\phi_{l/s}$ are the amplitude, period, and phase of the long/short-period sinusoidal components in models 2-4.
-All four models and their residuals are plotted in Fig.~\ref{fig:oc}.
+All four models and their residuals are plotted in Fig.~\ref{fig:oc}, with best-fitting parameters given in Table~\ref{tab:oc_params}.

 Models 1 and 3 involve a series expansion of the QPE period about $P_0$, carried out to quadratic order (a constant $\dot{P}$).
 Models 2 and 4 consist only of sinusoidal modulation(s) of the burst arrival times, as is seen increasingly commonly in QPE timing analyses \citep{Chakraborty24,Miniutti25,Arcodia26}.
+We note that for $n\ll P_l/P_0$, a Taylor expansion of the long-period sinusoidal component in models 2 and 4 yields a quadratic term $\propto n^2$, making models 1 and 2 (and 3 and 4) mathematically identical at quadratic order; the models become clearly distinguishable only after $\gtrsim 100$ further epochs (Fig.~\ref{fig:period_extrapolation}).

 While the absolute values of $\chi^2$ are meaningless given our ad hoc choice of a $0.1$ d systematic error, the difference in reduced chi-squared can be used for qualitative model comparison.
 Models 1/2/3/4 have $\chi^2/\mathrm{dof.} = 14.9/15.9/2.9/3.1$ respectively.
 Models 3 and 4 are thus favored over 1 and 2, while model 3---a period derivative plus a short-term sinusoidal modulation---achieves the best fit statistic.

 \textbf{Period derivative:} models 1 and 3 interpret the concave-up trend as a secular period increase expanded to quadratic order.
 The best-fitting model 1 corresponds to $P_0=9.50\pm0.01$ d and $\dot{P}= (1.67\pm 0.01)\times10^{-2}$ d d$^{-1}$ at $T_0=60710.02\pm0.06$ MJD, whereas in model 3 it is $P_0=9.48\pm0.02$ d and $\dot{P}=(1.72\pm 0.02)\times10^{-2}$ d d$^{-1}$ at $T_0=60710.10\pm0.09$ MJD.